MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 Verbatim string literals are also supported.
 In this form, the backslash character (`\`) stands for itself and isn't an escape character.
 Prepending the `@` character to string literals serves as a verbatim identifier.
 In verbatim string literals, double quotes are escaped with double quotes and single quotes are escaped with single quotes.

+For an example, see [Verbatim string](#verbatim-string).

 > [!NOTE]
 > The newline character (`\n`) and the return character (`\r`) must be enclosed in quotes unless using [multi-line string literals](#multi-line-string-literals).

-## Concatenation of separated string literals

-In a Kusto query, when two or more adjacent string literals have no separation between them, they're automatically combined to form a new string literal.
-Similarly, if the string literals are separated only by whitespace or comments, they're also combined to form a new string literal.

 ## Multi-line string literals

 Indicate a multi-line string literals by a "triple-backtick chord" (`\``) at the beginning and end of the literal.

+For an example, see [Multi-line string literal](#multi-line-string-literal).

 > [!NOTE]
 > * Multi-line string literals support newline (`\n`) and return (`\r`) characters.
 > * Multi-line string literals do not support escaped characters.
 Similar to [verbatim string literals](#verbatim-string-literals).
 > * Multi-line string literals don't support [obfuscation](#obfuscated-string-literals).

+## Concatenation of separated string literals

+In a Kusto query, when two or more adjacent string literals have no separation between them, they're automatically combined to form a new string literal.
+Similarly, if the string literals are separated only by whitespace or comments, they're also combined to form a new string literal.

+For an example, see [Concatenated string literals](#concatenated-string-literals).

 ## Obfuscated string literals